 Additionally, administrators encourage their teachers to post homework on their teacher website.
 This is a wonderful use of technology, but there are parents who will not be able to see this.
 Administrators should remind teachers to continue calling parents on the phone if they see a child who is not progressing well, even if the parent has “access” to online grades.

 Furthermore, teachers could have parents fill out a form at back-to-school night early on in the school year letting the teacher know if internet access might be a problem.
 Then, the teacher can be sure to send paper reminders home with that child instead of just through the online portal.

 Our world is ever-changing because of technology and the internet.
 Education is no different.
-If we do not find a way to ensure internet access to all children, the educational gap will never close and will only continue to grow.
+If we do not find a way to support students and ensure internet access to all, the educational gap will never close and will only continue to grow.